 All real estate agents must be licensed.
 Each state sets its own requirements in terms of the minimum number of hours spent in real estate education.

 Before receiving a real estate license, agents must also pass an exam covering national, state, and local real estate laws, standards, and practices.

 After passing the exam, and affiliating with a real estate brokerage, a licensee can begin representing buyers and sellers in property transactions.

 Level 2.
 REALTOR®

-This is important to homebuyers because REALTORS® abide by a strict Code of Ethics & Professional Standards—duties that go beyond state licensing laws and help ensure fair and honest treatment to all parties to real estate transactions.
+This matters to homebuyers because REALTORS® abide by a strict Code of Ethics and Professional Standards—duties that go beyond state licensing laws and help ensure the fair and honest treatment of all parties to real estate transactions.

 Level 3.
 Accredited Buyer’s Representative (ABR®)

-The National Association of REALTORS® also helps its members develop deeper real estate expertise by providing education, and conferring designations and certifications, in various areas of specialization, including buyer representation.
+The National Association of REALTORS® also helps its members develop more profound real estate expertise by providing education and conferring designations and certifications in various areas of specialization, including buyer representation.

-Most buyers prefer working with an ABR® designee, once they understand these important differences between real estate professionals.
-It’s a choice that can significantly improve your home buying experience!
-(Use this directory to find an ABR® designee near you.)
+Most buyers prefer working with an ABR® designee once they understand these crucial differences between real estate professionals.
+It’s a choice that can significantly improve your home-buying experience.
+Plus, it’s easy to find an ABR® designee near you!